 - Supporting Administration efforts to negotiate, ratify, implement and enforce new and existing trade agreements;

-- Coordinating the Department’s work on economic bilateral dialogues, including the U.S.-China Strategic and Economic Dialogue, the U.S.-Brazil Economic Partnership Dialogue, and the U.S.-Turkey Economic Partnership Commission;
+- Coordinating the Department’s work on economic bilateral dialogues, including the U.S.-Korea Strategic Economic Dialogue; the U.S.-U.A.E.
+Economic Policy Dialogue, and the U.S.-Iceland Economic Dialogue

 - Supporting the U.S.-EU Transatlantic Economic Council (TEC) and the Transatlantic Business Dialogue (TABD);